 - Getting to campus

 uWaterloo is located in the heart of the Kitchener–Waterloo area, 120 km west of Toronto, Ontario.
 A safe, clean, and vibrant community, the twin cities region features two universities, a community college, dynamic shopping, eclectic restaurants, cultural venues, diverse cinemas, and beautiful parks.
 The nearby local farmers′ markets are great places to visit as are interesting neighbouring towns such as Stratford, St. Jacob′s, Elora, and Fergus and the cities of Cambridge and Guelph.
-Waterloo′s central location and close proximity to Toronto mean you can take in major theatre, entertainment and sporting events, including Raptors basketball, Maple Leafs hockey, and Blue Jays baseball.
+Kitchener-Waterloo′s central location and close proximity to Toronto mean you can take in major theatre, entertainment and sporting events, including Raptors basketball, Maple Leafs hockey, and Blue Jays baseball.

 Waterloo consistently places among the top universities in Canada in Macleans magazine′s national reputation survey.